Cost of LivingUpdated May 2026

 Is Charleston Cheap or Expensive for Cost of Living?

-Why does cost of living cost more in Charleston? a military-and-healthcare economy supplemented by steady population inflows from costlier states The south region's Mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly., and SC's regulatory environment also play a role.
-This is a premium market where quality comes at a price.
+Why do cost of living cost more in Charleston? a military-and-healthcare economy supplemented by steady population inflows from costlier states The south region's Mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly., and SC's regulatory environment also play a role.
+Expect pricing that won't surprise you relative to the rest of the country.

 Practical Advice for Charleston